 Thai Stock Market Due For Support On Friday

-(RTTNews) - The Thai stock market has moved lower in five straight sessions, slipping more than 25 points or 1.8 percent along the way.
-The Stock Exchange of Thailand now rests just shy of the 1,410-point plateau and it may find traction on Friday.
+(RTTNews) - The Thai stock market has moved lower in four straight sessions, slumping almost 40 points or 2.8 percent in that span.
+The Stock Exchange of Thailand now sits just above the 1,375-point plateau although it's looking at a firm lead for Friday's trade.

-The global forecast for the Asian markets is mixed and flat to lower following U.S. inflation data.
-The European markets were down and the U.S. bourses were mixed and little changed and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is upbeat, with technology and oil companies expected to lead the way higher.
+The European and U.S. markets were up and the Asian bourses are expected to follow that lead.

-The SET finished modestly lower on Thursday following losses from the consumer, finance, industrial, property, resource and technology sectors.
+The SET finished slightly lower on Thursday as losses from the financials and industrials were mitigated by support from the food and technology companies.

-Among the actives, Advanced Info added 0.46 percent, while Thailand Airport dropped 0.79 percent, Asset World declined 1.46 percent, Bangkok Bank fell 0.33 percent, Bangkok Expressway slumped 1.23 percent, B. Grimm jumped 1.89 percent, BTS Group was down 0.68 percent, Energy Absolute tumbled 1.72 percent, Gulf skidded 1.11 percent, Kasikornbank shed 0.39 percent, Krung Thai Bank and Krung Thai Card both lost 0.55 percent, PTT sank 0.71 percent, PTT Exploration and Production gained 0.68 percent, SCG Packaging plunged 2.88 percent, Siam Commercial Bank advanced 0.96 percent, Siam Concrete retreated 1.37 percent, Thai Oil slid 0.47 percent and True Corporation, TTB Bank, Charoen Pokphand Foods, PTT Global Chemical, Banpu, PTT Oil & Retail, CP All Public and Bangkok Dusit Medical were unchanged.
+Among the actives, Advanced Info improved 0.94 percent, while Thailand Airport added 0.41 percent, Asset World surrendered 1.99 percent, Banpu surged 3.15 percent, Bangkok Bank tanked 2.03 percent, Bangkok Dusit Medical was down 0.92 percent, Bangkok Expressway plunged 1.31 percent, B. Grimm and True Corporation both advanced 0.95 percent, CP All Public weakened 1.40 percent, Charoen Pokphand Foods shed 0.54 percent, Energy Absolute slumped 1.89 percent, Gulf skidded 1.10 percent, Kasikornbank retreated 1.53 percent, Krung Thai Bank stumbled 1.66 percent, Krung Thai Card climbed 1.18 percent, PTT Oil & Retail lost 0.54 percent, PTT perked 0.75 percent, PTT Exploration and Production dropped 1.01 percent, PTT Global Chemical sank 0.71 percent, SCG Packaging tumbled 1.55 percent, Siam Concrete fell 0.37 percent, Thai Oil jumped 1.92 percent, TTB Bank collected 0.63 percent and Siam Commercial Bank and BTS Group were unchanged.

-The lead from Wall Street offers little clarity as the major averages opened slightly higher on Thursday but quickly plummeted deep into the red before rallying to finish mixed and flat.
+The lead from Wall Street is positive as the major averages opened mixed on Thursday but all ended up firmly in the green by the day's end.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!